HSchmale16/UsefulScripts/readme.md

 ## Descriptions of each script
-* Initialize a C++ project with a makefile and a skeleton main function - `quick-cpp-setup.sh`
+* Initialize a C++ project with a makefile and a skeleton main function - `quick-cpp-setup.sh`.
 * A script that is equalivalent to the autoversion plug-in for code blocks and works with gnu make.
-It creates a version.h file and talks to your git repo `autoversion.h`
+It creates a version.h file and talks to your git repo `autoversion.h`.
+It needs to be copied into your project directory for use, and called by your build system before starting your build.

-## Notes
+# Licience
-* scripts under `inprogress` are not done yet and should not be used unless you are feeling adventurous.
+You may use these scripts in any way you want for free.
+However, you may not claim authorship or ownership of these scripts.
+Copyright is retained by the author.